Nozbe/Michael.team/en/_posts/2016-09-29-no-office-apps.md

 vid: "5V6X4GJwAkQ"
 ---

-# No Office Apps - how to work effectively in an all-remote team using moder
+# No Office Apps - how to work effectively in an all-remote team using modern technologies

 Recording of my [Nozbe][n] webinar that shows off which apps we use in our all-remote team.